Wednesday, November 5, 2025

 After eight years, the Pepper Jack Cafe will be closing it's doors for good.
 It has played host to many great gigs with local and international talent.
 The PJC will be missed.

-Ken Inouye sent the following e-mail message to members of the Pepper Jack Facebook Group:
+Ken Inouye sent the following e-mail message to members of the Pepper Jack Facebook Group (no longer available):

 While I'm at it I'd also like to comment on the abundance of good music coming thru Hamilton.
 Even when we are gone, many great bands will of course still be coming by the other live music clubs in this city.
 Not to mention the abundance of talent that this city has in it's own citizens.
 Please remember that when you go to a show, on top of the potential to have a fun and rich experience, you are also casting your vote and approval to the promoter and/or band to continue coming back and playing Hamilton.